 That is not true with Part C Advantage plans since private insurance companies run these.
 You’ll need to check their specific rules.

 Medicare Part B Excessive Charges

-When you see a doctor who doesn’t “accept assignment,” that means he or she doesn’t accept Medicare’s approved amount as payment in full.
+When you see a doctor who doesn’t “accept assignment,” that means they don't accept Medicare’s approved amount as payment in full.

 You need to pay this in addition to your 20% share, but only up to 15% more than Medicare’s approved amount.
-The doctor forfeits the rest, but it still is an additional cost to you that you may not be expecting.
+The doctor forfeits the rest, but it is still an additional cost you may not be expecting.

-Supplemental Plan F covers all of this, your 20% plus any excessive charges.
+Supplemental Plans F and G cover your 20% plus any excessive charges.
 Plan N covers your 20% but not excessive charges.

-Why Supplemental Premiums Can't Be Deducted from Social Security?
+Why You Can't Deduct Supplemental Premiums from Social Security

-Only Advantage Plan and Part D Prescription Drug Plan premiums can optionally be deducted from Social Security benefit payments because both of these are primary insurances.
+You can deduct Advantage Plan and Part D Prescription Drug Plan premiums from Social Security benefit payments because both of these are primary insurances.

-With Medicare Part B, you actually have a choice.
-You can pay for it yourself in quarterly installments or you can have it deducted from your monthly Social Security benefits if you are already collecting.
+With Medicare Part B, you have a choice.
+You can pay for it yourself in quarterly installments, or you can have it deducted from your monthly Social Security benefits.